SourceBox-LLC/FineFoundry/docs/user-guide/troubleshooting.md

 **Solution**:

 - Merge fewer datasets at once
-- Use HF dataset dir format instead of JSON
 - Close other applications
-- Merge in batches
+- Merge in batches (2-3 at a time)
 - Upgrade system RAM if consistently hitting limits

 ______________________________________________________________________